 Waihōpai / Invercargill

-Invercargill, Waihōpai, is the regional capital and commercial hub of Southland.
+Waihōpai Invercargill is the regional capital and commercial hub of Southland.
 Founded in the 1850s, it is New Zealand's southernmost city - and one of the southernmost cities in the world.
-Numerous heritage buildings give the city a charming old-world quality, while the magnificent Queens Park impresses with its sprawling 80 hectares of beautifully kept gardens, wildlife habitats, playgrounds and sports areas.
+Numerous heritage buildings give the city a charming old world.
+At the same time, the magnificent Queens Park impresses with its sprawling 80 hectares of beautifully kept gardens, wildlife habitats, playgrounds and sports areas.

 Wide streets in a gridded layout make it easy to find your way around the city to enjoy the excellent cultural attractions, outstanding nature reserves and parks, and lively cafes, restaurants and bars.
 There's something for the whole family in Invercargill!

 When planning your trip to Invercargill, make sure you check out these iconic and unmissable events!